codevirtss/Vibeus/README.md

   #transparent image is used in discover screen
   transparent_image: ^1.0.0

-  #flytter date time picker is used in profile setup screen
+  #flutter date time picker is used in profile setup screen
   flutter_datetime_picker: ^1.4.0

   #Material design icon